Broke and Lonely? “Lavender Marriage” May Be For You!

 “Currently in a lavender marriage and have felt more love and care in 8 months than I did in 20 years with my ex,” wrote another.
 “Never going back.”

-When Robbie also adds that he has no desire to share a bed with anyone, ever, he’s tapped in to perhaps another element of these relationships that appeal to younger generations — freedom to be your entire, un-compromised selves.
+When Robbie also adds that he has no desire to share a bed with anyone, ever, he’s tapped in to perhaps another element of these relationships that might hold some appeal — freedom to be your entire, un-compromised selves.
 The idea that conforming to the status quo in order to function in society or in relationships has been a popular idea since the dawn of time, but that popularity is fading fast.
-The internet provides immediate validation for quirks, desires and neuroses many humans once thought they needed to smash or hide, and even within cishet marriages, couples are openly defying standard expectations, like sharing a bed.
+The internet provides immediate validation for quirks, desires and neuroses many humans once thought they needed to change or hide.
+Even within cishet marriages, couples are openly defying standard expectations, like sharing a bed.

 Romantic relationships seemingly involve a greater expectation of compromise than these hypothetical lavender marriages do, and more pressure to align across a vast swath of human behaviors and preferences.
 Focusing only on the logistics of partnership, like money and housing, releases pressure to align on more emotional elements, like shared interests, perspectives on monogamy, love languages or communication styles.